cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 I got 2020-2021 National Scholarship from Ministry of Education of China.
 Only 0.2 percent of China's top students receive this honor each year.

-I am very good at mathematical modeling and have achieved good results in a number of national competitions, large and small.
+I am very good at mathematical modeling and have won a lot of awards in many national competitions.
 And in my freshman year, I worked as a research assistant in a scientific research on grass-roots health quality assessment through standardized patients, which has been completed and the results have been put into practice.

 Now I'm looking for a summer research on genomics.
 If you can offer a opportunity, please feel free to contact me.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.